 I spray-painted them and reupholstered the fabric.
 They lasted me two years before the paint started chipping.
 Check out how we spray-painted our grill too!

 Even though we have a small porch, it’s nice because it’s covered, and that helps when deciding how to decorate this outdoor space.

 I was ready to move on from them anyways.
 The cost was less than $20 for two chairs.

 If you don’t want to get new furniture but maybe you have a few chairs already out on the porch, add some cushions or a couple of outdoor pillows.
 This alone changes the texture and helps you save space.

 An outdoor rug is an affordable way to add texture and color to your front porch floor while protecting it from wear and tear.
 Look for rugs made from durable materials like polypropylene that can withstand exposure to sun and rain.

-We aren’t looking for a nice plush rug in that room anyways, so it’s a must-have when it comes to cleaning up spills from the kids.
+We aren’t looking for a nice plush rug in that room anyways, so it’s a must-have when cleaning up spills from the kids.

 Add a welcome mat if you can’t use a larger area rug like our front porch.
-It’s way to small and narrow.
+It’s way too small and narrow.
 A doormat gives a welcoming touch.